 The name “Cockermouth Forest” has historical significance in that from 1760 to 1790 the town of Groton was known as the town of Cockermouth, named for the river that runs through it.
-Bill Wadsworth, who donated the land to the Forest Society, first came to the area to attend Cockermouth Boys Camp.
+Bill Wadsworth, who donated this land to the Forest Society, first came to the area to attend Cockermouth Boys Camp.

 The internal road network, old cellar holes and the history of the Remick Place (a circa 1830 kneewall cape formerly located on the property) indicate that much of the land was farmland in the early to mid 1800s.
 The Remick Place, including the stone foundation, was dismantled and rebuilt at a farm in New Hampton.
 The house’s frame represented one of the last remaining examples of this type of construction.